 From Tokyo to Kyoto.

 One of the most popular bucket list-trips is the one that goes to Japan for the most beautiful phenomena Mother Nature has to offer: The cherry blossom (桜, sakura).
 The best way to keep track of exact dates for when the cherry trees are in full bloom in different locations throughout Japan is with the detailed forecast on livejapan.com.
 There are dozens of different varieties of cherry blossoms, some bloom earlier than others.
-Whether you’ve already booked your tickets for 2023 or if you’re filling that bucket for future trips, we have the best locations for the ultimate hanami experience.
+Whether you’ve already booked your tickets or if you’re filling that bucket for future trips, we have the best locations for the ultimate hanami experience.